CMMC 2.0: What You Need to Know About the Latest 2024 Updates

 CMMC 48 CFR |

 Latest Update: Published into the Federal Register on August 15, 2024.
-The public comment period is open until October 15, 2024. |
+The public comment period was open until October 15, 2024. |

-Estimated Finalization: Q2 2025 |
+Estimated Finalization: Q2-Q3 2025 |

-The CMMC 2.0 Timeline
+The CMMC 2.0 Implementation Timeline

-With the updates on the CMMC 32 and 48 CFR rules, the CMMC timeline has become much clearer.
+With the updates to the CMMC 32 and 48 CFR rules, the CMMC timeline has become much clearer.
 While there are still variables at play that can change specific dates, this timeline is a solid estimate:

-How the Phased Roll Out Works
+How the Phased Rollout Works

 The DoD developed a three-year, phased rollout of CMMC “to minimize the economic impact to the industrial base… and disruptions to the existing DoD supply chain.”

 For the first three years, CMMC requirements will be included in “certain contracts for which the CMMC Program Office directs DoD component program offices to include a CMMC requirement.”
 We anticipate the rollout will begin with Level 1 requirements at the beginning, then move to start including Level 2 requirements by the end of 2025.
+DoD contractors seeking Level 3 certification will need to achieve a CMMC Level 2 Certificate of Status first to demonstrate their eligibility.

-By the fourth year, all DoD contracts or solicitations will include a CMMC requirement for contractors who process, store, or transmit FCI or CUI – with no exceptions.
+By the fourth year, all DoD contracts or solicitations will include a CMMC assessment requirement for contractors who process, store, or transmit FCI or CUI – with no exceptions.

-When CMMC Will Be in Contracts?
+When CMMC Compliance Will Be Required in Contracts

 Average Time to Reach CMMC 2.0 Compliance